citp/privacy-policy-historical/c/ch/cha/challonge.com.md

 If we learn that personally identifiable information of persons less than 13-years-of-age or less than the age required in their country, has been collected on or through the Services, we will take the appropriate steps to delete this information and delete the child’s account for the Services.

-If you have knowledge of use of the Services by a child under 13 or under the age required for using the Services in your country, then please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) to have that child’s account terminated and information deleted.
+If you have knowledge of use of the Services by a child under 13 or under the age required for using the Services in your country, then please contact us at privacy@challonge.com to have that child’s account terminated and information deleted.

 #### In the Event of Merger or Sale

-In the event that SplitmediaLabs or assets related to the Services are acquired by or merged with a third-party entity, we reserve the right, in any of these circumstances, to transfer or assign the information that we have collected from users as part of that merger, acquisition, sale, or other change of control.
+In the event that Bettercast or assets related to the Services are acquired by or merged with a third-party entity, we reserve the right, in any of these circumstances, to transfer or assign the information that we have collected from users as part of that merger, acquisition, sale, or other change of control.

 #### Changes to policy